 WnVentArea // ft2, Nonzero - operable window open area.
-Default is the top opening and low opening

-10 percent of the window area.
-Assume a single window is 4 feet high with openings centered at -1 and -3' from

-WnVentHDiff 2.0 // Window vent height difference between center of high

-WinHHTop // Head height of highest windows in the zone
+Default is 10 percent of the window area.
+Assume a single window is 4 feet high with openings centered at -1 and -3' from the top WnVentHDiff 2.0 // Window vent height difference between center of high opening and low opening WinHHTop // Head height of highest windows in the zone

-WnHole = 0.5\(WnVentArea/8.)\Win\hr\Windowmode // 1/8th in each hole, ft2.
+WnHole = 0.5(WnVentArea/8.)Win_hrWindowmode // 1/8th in each hole, ft2.
 1/2 of nominal area to account for screens etc. Hourly and seasonal availability